 Dismissal is a permanent separation from the University.
 Dismissal may be invoked by the PA Promotion and Progress Committee, and mediated by the Dean's office.
 Dismissal may be imposed with or without the right to reapply for admission to University of Detroit Mercy at a later date.
 A student may be immediately dismissed for a serious breach of conduct, regardless of success or failure academically.
-Students may also be dismissed after two (2) successive or three (3) aggregate terms on professional probation.

-PROFESSIONAL AND ACADEMIC MISCONDUCT Persons involved in this process must read this entire document required, and that immediate dismissal is an appropriate discipline for certain misconduct, regardless of whether there has been previous discipline.
+PROFESSIONAL AND ACADEMIC MISCONDUCT

+Persons involved in this process must read this entire document

 Students who engage in professional or academic misconduct, or who are deemed unfit for the practice of medicine, are subject to discipline.
 The University has the right, at its discretion, to impose any penalty or combination of penalties in any order, depending on the severity of the misconduct or violation that has occurred.
-It is recognized that "progressive discipline" is not
+It is recognized that "progressive discipline" is not required, and that immediate dismissal is an appropriate discipline for certain misconduct, regardless of whether there has been previous discipline.